xuantiep/xdeb-org/content/post/using-hugo-simple-web-site-and-porting-drupal-zen-theme.md

 A couple of years ago static web site generators was the next big thing.
 I have been meaning to try one out and last week I had the opportunity.

 I went to [Top Open-Source Static Site Generators - StaticGen](https://www.staticgen.com/) to see what the options where nowadays.
-After testing a few, mainly Pythons based, I picked [Hugo :: A fast and modern static website engine](https://gohugo.io/) written in Go.
+After testing a few, mainly Python based, I picked [Hugo :: A fast and modern static website engine](https://gohugo.io/) written in Go.

 Things that appealed to me initially was: